luxonis/depthai-python/docs/source/samples/calibration/calibration_reader.rst

   focalLength = width_px * 0.5 / tan(hfov * 0.5 * pi / 180)

+To get the HFOV you can use `this script <https://gist.github.com/Erol444/4aff71f4576637624d56dce4a60ad62e>`__, which also works for wide-FOV cameras and allows you to specif alpha parameter.

 With 400P (640x400) camera resolution where HFOV=71.9 degrees:

 .. math::